PixelMister/Pokengine/docs/Utilities/variables.md

 # Variable Library

 These variables can be used in **textboxes, dialogue** or other string-based fields to dynamically insert game data.
-Think of them as simple shortcuts to personalise your in-game text. test
+Think of them as simple shortcuts to personalise your in-game text.

 **Player's Username**
 `%player%`